 Master of Science in Food Science

-In addition to the program's admission requirements, students are expected to demonstrate competency in the coursework or its equivalent listed in the following table.
+In addition to the program's admission requirements, students are expected to demonstrate competency in the coursework or its equivalent listed below.
 The graduate committee evaluates each applicant’s transcripts at the time of application.
 In some cases, courses listed as prerequisites may be taken as co-requisites during the first year of graduate study if deemed appropriate by the graduate admissions committee.

 For information about admission requirements and to apply to the MS in Food Science, please visit the Office of Graduate Admissions.